USIM and U0: A Vision-Language-Action Dataset and Model for General Underwater Robots: Experiments

-In the offline evaluation, we constructed a simulation-based test dataset, comprising 20 tasks with 5 trajectories each, totaling 35K frames (approximately 1 hour).
-We compared the performance of three models on this test dataset: the original GR00T N1.5 without fine-tuning, GR00T N1.5 fine-tuned on the proposed USIM dataset (denoted GR00T FT), and U0, which incorporates the CAP module.
-To further assess visual perception in underwater settings, we conducted experiments with both monocular and binocular image inputs.
-For GR00T FT and U0, fine-tuning was performed separately on the monocular and binocular variants of the training dataset.
-The results are summarized in Table~\ref{offline_errors}, where tasks sharing the same instruction are aggregated.
-Here, $e_{\text{action}}$ denotes the error of the action module, and $e_{\text{target}}$ represents the error of the CAP module.

-The results indicate that directly applying GR00T N1.5 to underwater tasks yields substantially higher errors--its average $e_{\text{action}}$ is an order of magnitude larger than that of the fine-tuned models--highlighting the significant domain gap between the humanoid robot datasets used during pretraining and the underwater domain.
-Fine-tuning on the USIM dataset substantially improves performance, validating the effectiveness of our proposed dataset.
-Interestingly, under the pretrained weights, GR00T N1.5 performs better with monocular images than with binocular inputs, suggesting that without domain adaptation, the model favors monocular data more consistent with its pretraining distribution.
-However, after training on the USIM dataset, binocular data exhibit a clear advantage, with models achieving higher action accuracy and overall better perceptual precision compared to monocular inputs.

-Compared with GR00T FT, U0 achieves a reduction of 7.7\% and 4.2\% in average $e_{\text{action}}$ under monocular and binocular inputs, respectively.
-This demonstrates that incorporating the convolution-attention-based perception focus enhancement module significantly improves the model’s ability to perceive target objects and, consequently, enhances action accuracy.
-Notably, in monocular grasping tasks, U0 achieves substantial performance gains over GR00T FT, indicating that the CAP module effectively mitigates the inherent limitations of monocular 3D spatial perception.
-This advantage, however, becomes less pronounced when binocular vision is available.
+We compared the proposed model with several baselines across 525 trajectories in the USIM test set, with results summarized in Table~\ref{tab:offline_action_mse}.
+In the zero-shot setting, OpenVLA, $\pi_{0.5}$, and GR00T N1.5 all exhibit severe APE.
+This reveals a substantial perceptual and action-space domain shift between terrestrial and complex underwater environments, highlighting the difficulty of direct cross-domain transfer.
+However, after fine-tuning on our USIM dataset, the APE of all baseline models improves drastically, yielding an average error reduction of 59.7\% across the three competitive methods.
+This performance leap demonstrates the effectiveness and necessity of the USIM dataset.
+It successfully bridges the underwater perceptual barrier, empowering existing VLA models with cross-modal adaptability and policy generalization across diverse aquatic multi-task scenarios.

+Among all the fine-tuned models, our proposed U0 model achieves the SOTA performance, reducing the overall APE to a minimum of 0.0359.
+Although GR00T N1.5 already exhibits exceptionally low error due to its robust design, U0 further pushes the performance boundary (0.0359 vs.\ 0.0374).
+This is attributed to the integration of the CAP module and auxiliary pose estimation tasks, which allow the model to capture sparse underwater features more accurately and enhance 3D spatial awareness.

-Overall, the offline evaluation results confirm the feasibility of using the USIM dataset for training underwater VLA models, while also demonstrating the effectiveness of U0’s multimodal fusion of multi-source sensory information and convolution-attention-based perception focus enhancement.
+On the whole, the offline evaluation results validate the necessity and feasibility of utilizing the USIM dataset to train underwater embodied policies, while fully demonstrating the superiority of the CAP-based auxiliary training strategy in improving high-precision aquatic control.